DPP-DTT is a high mobility p-type polymer, suitable for OFET and sensing and photovoltaic applications.

 OFET and Sensing Applications

-The exceptional high mobility of this polymer of up to 10 cm2/Vs via solution processed techniques combined with the intrinsic air stability even during annealing has made this material of significant interest for OFET and sensing purposes.
+The exceptional high mobility of this polymer of up to 10 cm2/Vs via solution-processed techniques, combined with its intrinsic air stability (even during annealing) has made PDPP2T-TT-OD of significant interest for OFET and sensing purposes.

-In our own tests we have found that by using simple spin coating onto an OTS-treated silicon substrate (using our prefabricated test chips) high mobilities commensurate with the literature can be achieved (1-3 cm2/Vs).
+In our own tests, we have found that by using simple spin-coating onto an OTS-treated silicon substrate (using our prefabricated test chips), high mobilities comparable to the literature can be achieved (1-3 cm2/Vs).
 Further improvements may also be possible with more advanced strain-inducing deposition techniques.

-Further reaction of M1 with 2,5-bis(trimethylstannyl)thieno[3,2-b]thiophene (M2) under Stille coupling conditions gave the target polymer DPP-DTT, which was further purified by Soxhlet extraction with methanol, hexane, toluene and then chloroform.
+Further reaction of M1 with 2,5-bis(trimethylstannyl)thieno[3,2-b]thiophene (M2) under Stille coupling conditions gave the target polymer DPP-DTT, which was further purified via Soxhlet extraction with methanol, hexane and then chloroform.

 - A High Mobility P-Type DPP-Thieno[3,2-b]thiophene Copolymer for Organic Thin-Film Transistors, Y. Li et al., Adv.
 Mater., 22, 4862-4866 (2010)